 What is The Bridge Teen Center?

 We are a nonprofit community center for students in 7th-12th grade.
-We offer FREE programs that are designed around the interests and needs of teens in the suburbs.
+We offer FREE holistic programs and weekend entertainment events that are designed around the interests and needs of teens in the suburbs.
 Click here for more info.

 How does a student get involved?

-Students fill out a membership application only one time.
-Assuming all eligibility requirements are met, they have unlimited access to our free programs, drop-in hours, and special events.
+Students complete a membership application online.
+Assuming all eligibility requirements are met and membership is approved, they have unlimited access to our free afterschool programs and events.

 Where do I get a student membership application?

 For the safety of our students, every student needs a student membership application on file.
-Once it is filled out and filed, it lasts until a student graduates high school.
+Once completed and filed, it lasts until a student graduates high school.
 Click here for an application, or pick one up at The Bridge.

 Are the programs free?

-All programs and events at The Bridge are free to teens (and parents).
-Students who attend concerts at The Bridge without a completed membership application must pay a $5 cover charge.
+All programs and events at The Bridge are offered free of charge.
+Students who attend Friday nights without a completed membership application must pay a $5 cover charge.
 This charge is in place to encourage students to complete and return the FREE student membership application.
+The only things we charge for at The Bridge Teen Center are snacks and beverages at our Café (prices range from 25 cents to $2 to cover our costs).
+Also, students can purchase Bridge hats and t-shirts at the Café.

 Are there residency restrictions?